jcrevoisier/jcrevoisier/README.md

 - 🕷️ Build **advanced scraping systems** with stealth automation, proxy rotation, CAPTCHA solving, and reverse-engineering of hidden APIs
 - 🧠 Use **LLMs** (OpenAI, Hugging Face, LangChain) to extract, enrich, and structure unstructured web data
+- 🔌 Develop robust APIs using FastAPI, with async support, versioning, auth, and clean architecture best practices
-- 🛠️ Design and deploy **scalable backend infrastructure** with Docker, Redis, PostgreSQL, and Prometheus
+- 🛠️ Design and deploy scalable backend infrastructure with Docker, Celery, Redis, PostgreSQL
 - ☁️ Architect **end-to-end data platforms** on cloud (GCP, AWS, Azure) with CI/CD and monitoring

 ---